There is a good chance you’re wondering why your dog sleeps between your legs.

-It may be doing so if it sleeps between your legs because it is protecting you.
+It may be doing so if it sleeps between your legs because it protects you.
 The dog is more likely to be overly protective of other people or dogs.

 Your dog does it when he is overly protective of other people.
 You can understand the behavior while it is growling for no reason.

-Dogs have been bred in a way that most of their lives are spent with their owners.
+Dogs have been bred, so most of their lives are spent with their owners.
 Dogs like to sleep near their owners.
 This makes them feel safe.

-This is because it will be able to tell when you leave and feel less vulnerable.
+This is because it can tell when you leave and feel less vulnerable.
 Then it sleeps between your legs.

 Afraid of Being Apart

-You may consider the possibility that your dog is afraid of being apart from you.
+You may consider the possibility that your dog is afraid of being apart.
 In this case, it does not like being left alone, making it anxious.

 If you notice your fur baby crying when you leave, they have separation anxiety.

 It could be afraid of something if it sleeps between your legs.
 Suppose it does this in a situation where it is worried.